Skip to main content

 If you have chipped a tooth, there are several practical steps you can take while deciding whether to seek professional care.

-- Rinse your mouth gently with warm water to clean the area and remove any debris.
+Rinse your mouth gently with warm water to clean the area and remove any debris.
+Avoid using very hot or very cold water, as this may increase sensitivity.

-- If you can find the chipped fragment, store it in a small container of milk or saliva.
-In some cases, a dentist may be able to bond the fragment back onto the tooth.
+If you can find the chipped fragment, store it in a small container of milk or saliva.
+In some cases, a dentist may be able to bond the fragment back onto the tooth, although this depends on the size and condition of the piece.

-- Apply gentle pressure with a clean gauze if there is any bleeding.
+Apply gentle pressure with a clean gauze if there is any bleeding.
+Most bleeding from a chipped tooth should subside within a few minutes.

-- Use a cold compress on the outside of your cheek near the affected area to help manage any swelling.
+Use a cold compress on the outside of your cheek near the affected area to help manage any swelling.
+Apply it in intervals of around 10"–15 minutes rather than continuously.

-- Over-the-counter pain relief, such as paracetamol or ibuprofen, may help manage discomfort.
+Over-the-counter pain relief, such as paracetamol or ibuprofen, may help manage discomfort.
+Always follow the dosage instructions on the packaging and consult your pharmacist if you are unsure.

-- Temporary dental cement or sugar-free chewing gum can be placed over a sharp edge to protect your tongue and cheek.
+Temporary dental cement or sugar-free chewing gum can be placed over a sharp edge to protect your tongue and cheek from irritation.
+These are available from most pharmacies.

 When Professional Dental Assessment May Be Needed

-- Severe or worsening pain that does not respond to over-the-counter pain relief
+Severe or worsening pain that does not respond to over-the-counter pain relief may indicate that the chip has affected deeper structures of the tooth, such as the dentine or pulp.

-- Visible exposure of inner tooth layers — if you can see a pinkish or reddish area within the chip
+Visible exposure of inner tooth layers — if you can see a pinkish or reddish area within the chip, this may indicate that the pulp is exposed, which typically requires prompt attention.

-- Swelling of the gum, cheek, or jaw around the affected tooth
+Swelling of the gum, cheek, or jaw around the affected tooth may suggest an inflammatory or infectious process that warrants professional assessment.

-- Bleeding that does not stop after applying gentle pressure for 10–15 minutes
+Bleeding that does not stop after applying gentle pressure for 10"–15 minutes should be evaluated.

-- A large portion of the tooth has broken away
+A large portion of the tooth has broken away, particularly if it affects your ability to bite or chew normally.

-- The tooth feels loose or appears to have shifted position
+The tooth feels loose or appears to have shifted position following the injury.

 If you are unsure whether your symptoms require urgent care, contacting a dental practice for guidance is always a reasonable step.
 Many dental clinics, including emergency dental services in London, can offer same-day or next-day appointments for assessment.